AswinAsok/Calculator/readme.md

 ##  Labels
 ---------
 ### Row 0
-1) display_all : To display all th calculations done untill equals or clear key has been pressed<br> textvariable=self.label_value_all.
+1) display_all : To display all th calculations done untill equals or clear key has been pressed.<br> textvariable=self.label_value_all.

 ### Row 1
-2) display : To display the last entered numeric value<br> textvariable=self.label_value.
+2) display : To display the last entered numeric value.<br> textvariable=self.label_value.

 ## Buttons<br>
 --------------